Showing posts with label calligraphy. Show all posts

 While UT clearly reads yanhā, the beautiful Ottoman handwriting reads naihā; while the three vowel signs (fatḥa, sukūn, Lang-ā) are clearly in the right order (there is no other way, they are all on top), nūn (perhaps) comes before yāʾ (does the nūn dot come before the yāʾ dots).
 Incidentally, the two "tooth" letters have a tooth or spine in UT, but none in court Ottoman!
 While there is clearly nothing between heh (I use the Unicode name to clearly distinguish it from ḥāʾ) and alif maqṣūra in UT, there could well be a tooth in Ottoman: You only needed to put two dots over it and it would be hetā or something like that.

-Second example: wa-malāʾikatihī Whereas in the 1924/5 Qur'an (below) and UT (in the middle) there is a substitute alif-with-madda hovering BEFORE the tooth above the baseline, in Muṣḥaf Qaṭar (above) there is a hamza-kasra hovering AFTER the change alif-with-madda below the baseline, which changes the yāʾ-tooth into a (lengthening) alif.
+Whereas the 1924 print (below) and UT (in the middle) have a substitute alif-with-madda hovering BEFORE the tooth above the baseline, in Muṣḥaf Qaṭar (above) there is a hamza-kasra hovering AFTER change-alif-with-madda below the baseline, which changes the yāʾ-tooth into a (lengthening) alif.
 There is nothing wrong with this (sound and rasm are the same, after all), but it is a different orthography and should not be, according to the conception of people who do not tolerate any approximation in the Qur'an.

 Now the whole of page 3 in comparison.
-Giza print and UT: the Amiriyya is more calligraphic than UT, which can be seen in the examples in the right margin.
+Giza print and UT: the Amīriyya is more calligraphic than UT, which can be seen in the examples in the right margin.

 All in all, UT follows the default.
 Baseline and clear from right to left.
-Only in the spacing between words is it less modern than the Amiriyya (which is why Dar al-Maʿrifa increased the spacing).
+Only in the spacing between words is it less modern than the Amīriyya (which is why Dar al-Maʿrifa increased the spacing).

 Also from page 3 Comparison of Muṣḥaf Qaṭar and UT.
 In the first and last examples, Abū ʿUmar ʿUbaidah Muḥammad Ṣāliḥ al-Banki / عبيدة محمد صالح البنكي does not place the yāʾ-dots EXACTLY under the tooth (in the first case because of the close nūn, in the second case without need).
 Three cases show tooth letters without a tooth.
 And a cuddle-mīm, which makes its vowel sign sit wrong (for modern readers): the mīm is to the right of the lām, but the mīm vowel sign is to the left, because the mīm is to be pronounced after the lām.
 So it is rightly "wrong".